Konfekt/FastFold/README.md

 - `Related Plug-ins`

-`FastFold` integrates with `vim-stay` that stores and restores the last folds by `:mkview` and `:loadview`.
+`FastFold` integrates with [vim-stay](https://github.com/kopischke/vim-stay/issues) that stores and restores the last folds by `:mkview` and `:loadview`.

 - `CustomFoldText`

-A `CustomFoldText()` function that displays the percentage of the number of buffer lines that the folded text takes up and indents folds according to their nesting level is available at
+A `CustomFoldText()` function that displays the percentage of the number of buffer lines that the folded text takes up and indents folds according to their nesting level, similar to [that](http://www.gregsexton.org/2011/03/improving-the-text-displayed-in-a-fold/) by Greg Sexton, is available at

 http://www.github.com/Konfekt/FoldText